-Tell someone: teacher, foster carer, social worker or someone at Nurture.
+• Tell someone: teacher, foster carer or social worker.

-What do I do if I am not happy or want to complain?
+What do i do if i am not happy or want to complain?

-It will depend who or what you would like to complain about, but the first thing to say is nothing bad will happen to you for speaking out.
+It will depend who you would like to complain about, but the first thing to say is nothing bad will happen to you for speaking out.
 Problems at school we would suggest you talk to your foster carer first so that they can speak to the school on your behalf and try and resolve the issue.
+If you do not feel that this is not being dealt with well then talk to your social worker or you can always speak to both people at the same time.